jason-weiser/pastaquote/README.md

 <!-- ABOUT THE PROJECT -->
 ## About

-This is a way to automate posting quotes to social media services (Twitter and Mastodon for now, others to follow maybe), written in Python.
+This is a way to automate posting quotes to social media services (X and Mastodon for now, others to follow maybe), written in Python.

 I was originally looking for something that could randomly pull quotes from a list and then tweet them, not repeating any until the list was run and then do it all over again.
 Forever.